docker-library/ghost/README.md

 ## Contributing

-The power of communities, of pull request and forks, means that `1 + 1 = 3`.
+The power of communities, pull request and forks means that `1 + 1 = 3`.
 Help me make this repo a better one!

 1. Fork it
 2. Create your feature branch: `git checkout -b my-new-feature`